NickGeneva/PRML_PyTorch/README.md

 # PRML_PyTorch

 Figures in Pattern Recognition and Machine Learning (PRML) by Chris Bishop recreated using PyTorch.
+Each script can be executed independently of the others and require no data files.
+Due to the random generation of the training data, recreated figures will not be exactly the same as seen in the book.

 **Python Version: 2.7**